Tonbridge (constituency)

 Tonbridge is a parliamentary constituency in Kent, centred on the town of Tonbridge.
 It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-It is currently held by Conservative Tom Tugendhat, who was MP for the predecessor seat of Tonbridge and Malling from 2015 to 2024.
+It is currently held by Conservative Thomas Tugendhat, who was MP for the predecessor seat of Tonbridge and Malling from 2015 to 2024.

 The constituency was created for the 1918 general election, replacing the previous Tunbridge constituency.
 It was abolished for the February 1974 general election, when it was replaced by the new Tonbridge and Malling constituency.

 Following the 2023 periodic review of Westminster constituencies, the seat was re-established and was first contested in the 2024 general election, formed primarily from the previous and largely overlapping constituency of Tonbridge and Malling.

 Boundaries

 Historic

 1918–1950: The Borough of Royal Tunbridge Wells, the Urban Districts of Tonbridge and Southborough, and Tonbridge Rural District.

 1950–1974: As 1918 but with redrawn boundaries.